 1. Map of France Tattoo

-A cartographers dream tattoo if (s)he loved France.
-A tattoo of the map of France is not only a fun way to show your love for the country but also your wanderlust heart.
-It’s not overly obvious like a tattoo of the Eiffel tower- most non Europeans might not even recognize the famous hexagon shape which all Children in France learn at a very young age.
-But that’s OK because it’s a great conversation starter.
+A cartographer’s dream tattoo if (s)he loved France.
+A tattoo of a map of France is not only a fun way to show your love for the country but also your wanderlust heart.
+It’s not overly obvious like the

 3. Swallow tattoo

-Chanel No 5, Guerlain Shalimar, Lanvin, Yves Saint Laurent Parisienne- are just some of the classical French Perfumes that have long been synonymous with wealth, class and of course, elegance!
-A tattoo of your favorite French perfume or even a generic photo of a perfume bottle is a classy way to elevate your tattoo style.
+Chanel No 5, Guerlain Shalimar, Lanvin, Yves Saint Laurent Parisienne- are just some of the classical French Perfumes that have long been synonymous with wealth, class and, of course, elegance!
+A tattoo of your favourite French

 5. French Lavender Sprig Tattoo

-Provence France is known for many things but most recognizable might just be the colour, the texture and the scent of it’s world famous lavender fields.
+Provence France is known for many things, but the most recognizable might be the colour, the texture and the scent of its world-famous lavender fields.

 7. French Fleur De Lis Tattoo

-Fleur de lis, simply means “flower of the lily” and is a lily composed of three petals bound together near their bases.
-This classical French emblem was first used by French monarchs on their shields.
-English kings later used the symbol on their coats of arms to emphasize their claims to France’s throne.
+Fleur de Lis means “flower of the lily” and is a lily composed of three petals bound together near their bases.
+French monarchs first used this classical French emblem on their shields.
+English kings later used the symbol on their coat of arms to emphasize their claims to France’s throne.
 It’s also on the official

 8. French coq tattoo aka Gallic Rooster tattoo